Huddly/sdk/src/interfaces/IAutozoomControl.md

-## How to use the autozoom controller interface
+## How to use the autozoom control interface

 Below you can find an example on how to get started with autozoom (Genius Framing) on IQ.
 Follow the steps below for configuring the autozoom feature on the camera.
 ```javascript